◆ Post 2026.06.02 · 5 min read #ai #agents #tooling

 Own the harness with pi

 pi is a minimal, extensible terminal coding harness.
-The whole philosophy is “adapt the tool to your workflow, not the other way around” — and crucially, you do that without forking the agent’s internals.
-You extend it with TypeScript extensions, skills, prompt templates, and themes, then package and share those across your team via npm or git.
+The idea is to adapt the tool to your workflow instead of the other way around, and you do that without forking the agent’s internals.
+You extend it with TypeScript extensions, skills, prompt templates, and themes, then package and share them across your team over npm or git.

-That is exactly the property you want from a company harness:
+That gives you what you want from a company harness:

 • Your custom tools, prompts, permissions, and skills become version-controlled artifacts in your repo, not settings trapped in a vendor’s cloud.